stewmckendry/ai-delivery-framework/docs/ai_native_task_mgmt.md

 ### (2) Sprint Planning Ceremony
 1. Human gives GPT the prompt: _"List tasks pending or to-do for sprint planning."_
-2. GPT loads and filters `tasks.yaml`
+2. GPT retrieves `tasks.yaml`
+3. GPT lists filtered tasks (e.g., status = pending or to-do)
-3. Human selects tasks for the sprint (`sprint: In-Sprint`)
+4. Human selects tasks for the sprint
-4. GPT updates and returns revised `tasks.yaml`
+5. GPT updates and returns revised `tasks.yaml`
-5. Human promotes patch if changes to tasks.yaml are confirmed
+6. Human uses standard prompt to request final download block

 ### (3) Daily Standup
 1. Human asks DeliveryPod for status update
-2. GPT retrieves `tasks.yaml` and shows:
-   - tasks with `sprint: In-Sprint`, grouped by `active` and `pod`
+2. GPT retrieves `tasks.yaml` and prints tasks by pod and status
-3. Human selects next tasks to activate (`active: true`)
+3. Human selects next task
-4. GPT updates tasks.yaml and returns changes for human to review and promote
-5. Human requests prompt → GPT loads template from `prompts/`, validates inputs via `memory.yaml`, and returns prompt
-- `task.yaml` should update when prompt is generated (start) and when patch is created (done)
-- Project/sprint/active tasks must be consistent
-- `memory.yaml` must update anytime outputs are finalized
+4. GPT returns:
+   - Task prompt
+   - Input file links
+   - Output instructions with ZIP and `metadata.json`

+### 🔁 Supporting Automation Rules
+- `tasks.yaml` is the single source of truth for sprint, active, done
+- `generate_patch_from_output.sh` reads from a single metadata.json and uses the staged outputs to create patch
+- Changelogs and reasoning summaries are generated at PR time

 ---